-No you don't, and just loosing weight will put you on a path to a healthier you.
-However, to really make a difference in your long-term health, sticking with a plant-based diet, as well as exercising for at least 30 minutes most days will be your best bet against age related diseases.
+No, you don't, and just losing weight will put you on a path to a healthier you.
+However, to really make a difference in your long-term health, sticking with a plant-based diet, as well as exercising for at least 30 minutes most days will be your best bet against age-related diseases.

 Are soy products really safe?

 There is a lot of controversy over soy and although you'll want to stay away from GMO soy and isolated soy protein products and powders, recent science says that whole and minimally processed soy products like soy milk, tofu, tempeh and fresh soybeans are good for you and even protective.
 For more information about soy, read my post, "The Truth About Soy: Nutritional Powerhouse or Hormone-Destroying Toxin?"